micmejia/bible-dump/NKJV/Joel/Joel 2.md

 ###### 1
-Blow the [^a]trumpet in Zion, And sound an alarm in My holy mountain!
+Blow the trumpet in Zion, And sound an alarm in My holy mountain!
 Let all the inhabitants of the land tremble; For the day of the Lord is coming, For it is at hand:

 ###### 2
 A day of darkness and gloominess, A day of clouds and thick darkness, Like the morning _clouds_ spread over the mountains.
 A people _come,_ great and strong, The like of whom has never been; Nor will there ever be any _such_ after them, Even for many successive generations.